Local approximation of multipartite quantum measurements: Conclusion

-In summary, starting from the relatively simple Observation~\ref{obs1}, we proceeded to prove Theorem \ref{thm2} that if measurement $\MC\in\locc$, then there exists a continuous, monotonic path of positive semidefinite product operators from identity operator $\IC_\HC$ to $(0,E_j]$ for each of the outcomes $E_j$ of $\MC$.
-Theorem~\ref{thm1} states a similiar result, except that for $\MC\in\textrm{LOCC}$, including when requiring an infinite number of rounds, then that path must also be piecewise local.
-Figure~\ref{fig1} provides a simple picture for how a measurement can be $\locc$ but not LOCC.
-We have used Theorem~\ref{thm2} to answer a number of long-standing unsolved problems, including several cases of unextendible product bases for which we have shown they cannot be discriminated within $\locc$, details of which will be presented elsewhere.
-We showed that Proposition 1 of \cite{KKB} follows from our Theorem~\ref{thm2}, and then used the example from Eq.~$(15)$ of \cite{KKB} to demonstrate that Theorem~\ref{thm2} is strictly stronger than their proposition.
-Note also that Theorem~\ref{thm2} can be applied to the local state discrimination problem even when $\cap_\mu\ker\rho_\mu$ contains non-vanishing product operators, a circumstance for which Proposition 1 cannot be used.
-In addition, Proposition 1 of \cite{KKB} implies the necessary condition for $\locc$ of \cite{ChildsLeung} that their nonlocality constant $\eta$ vanishes.
-Therefore, Theorem~\ref{thm2} is strictly stronger than the latter necessary condition, as well.
-Another necessary condition---for perfect discrimination of a pair of multipartite quantum states by asymptotic LOCC---has been obtained as Theorem~1 in \cite{ChitambarHsiehHierarchy}, and this condition can also be derived from our Theorem~\ref{thm2}.
-We suspect, though have no proof, that our theorem is strictly stronger than that of \cite{ChitambarHsiehHierarchy}, as well, even when restricted to discrimination of pairs of states, but ours is certainly much more general.
-Thus, we have succeeded in unifying, and going beyond, all of these previous results on $\locc$.
-In addition, the geometric nature of our theorem provides a simple, intuitive way to understand $\locc$.
+In summary, we have presented Theorem \ref{thm2} that if measurement ${\cal M}\in\overline{\textrm{LOCC}}$, then there exists a continuous, monotonic path of positive semidefinite product operators from identity operator ${\cal I}_{\cal H}$ to $(0,E_j]$ for each of the outcomes $E_j$ of ${\cal M}$.
+We have used Theorem~\ref{thm2} to answer a number of long-standing unsolved problems, including several cases of unextendible product bases for which we have shown they cannot be discriminated within $\overline{\textrm{LOCC}}$.
+We showed that Proposition $1$ of \cite{KKB} follows from our Theorem~\ref{thm2}, and then used the example from Eq.~$(15)$ of \cite{KKB} to demonstrate that Theorem~\ref{thm2} is strictly stronger than their proposition.
+Note also that Theorem~\ref{thm2} can be applied to the local state discrimination problem even when $\cap_\mu\ker\rho_\mu$ contains non-vanishing product operators, a circumstance for which Proposition $1$ cannot be used.
+In addition, Proposition $1$ of \cite{KKB} implies the necessary condition for $\overline{\textrm{LOCC}}$ of \cite{ChildsLeung} that their nonlocality constant $\eta$ vanishes.
+Therefore, Theorem~\ref{thm2} implies, and is strictly stronger than, the latter necessary condition, as well.
+Another necessary condition---for perfect discrimination of a pair of multipartite quantum states by $\locc$---has been obtained as Theorem~$1$ in \cite{ChitambarHsiehHierarchy}, and it is also possible to derive this condition from our Theorem~\ref{thm2}.
+We suspect, though have no proof, that our theorem is strictly stronger than that of \cite{ChitambarHsiehHierarchy}, as well.
+In any case, since their Theorem~$1$ is restricted to discrimination of pairs of states, our result is certainly much more general.\footnote{Indeed, Theorem~\ref{thm2} applies to all measurements and is not restricted to the local discrimination problem.} Thus, we have succeeded in unifying, and going beyond, all of these previous results on $\overline{\textrm{LOCC}}$.
+Significantly, the geometric nature of our theorem provides a simple, intuitive way to understand $\overline{\textrm{LOCC}}$.